slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (pf) This feels a little orthogonal or B-featurey to me...
 While it'd be awesome to have a "new extension wizard" or whatnot, it doesn't seem key to the extension management workflow (while Upload clearly is critical).
 Also, is there a strong enough lead-in from Create to Upload?
 Upload seems sort of hidden.

+> (nj) The idea is that if they were to create an extension in their dev folder,
+> it would automatically show up here (regardless of whether they used the Create
+> button or not).
+But we probably also need a button for just uploading an
+> extension from any folder.
+I've added a note at the top that the Extension Manager
+> has an "Upload" button next to the "Create" button, and the full-screen wireframes
+> (there isn't room in the panel-based wireframes), and clarified below that he
+> could have used this global button as well.
+We could make the Create/dev folder
+> workflow a B feature.

 He starts writing and debugging the extension, and loves how easy it is to get it working.
 As he's working on the extension, he checks it directly into GitHub from Brackets using the extension he had installed earlier.